elmtree-askmo/cloudcannon-app/content/learn/psychology/define-anterograde-amnesia-and-discuss-its-impact-on-memory-formation-with-reference-to-case-studies.md

 url: /learn/psychology/questions/define-anterograde-amnesia-and-discuss-its-impact-on-memory-formation-with-reference-to-case-studies
 score: -1.0
 related_article1:
-    id: 164707
+    id: 164700
-    title: Outline the pathways and mechanisms involved in visual processing and their relation to attention.
+    title: >-
+        Explain the stages of Feature Integration Theory and how they relate to pop-out and conjunction searches.
     subject: Psychology
-    url: /learn/psychology/questions/outline-the-pathways-and-mechanisms-involved-in-visual-processing-and-their-relation-to-attention
+    url: /learn/psychology/questions/explain-the-stages-of-feature-integration-theory-and-how-they-relate-to-popout-and-conjunction-searches
 related_article2:
-    id: 164703
+    id: 164698
-    title: What processes are involved in memory retrieval, and how does attention influence these processes?
+    title: >-
+        What distinguishes object-based attention from space-based attention, and what evidence supports these differences?
     subject: Psychology
-    url: /learn/psychology/questions/what-processes-are-involved-in-memory-retrieval-and-how-does-attention-influence-these-processes
+    url: /learn/psychology/questions/what-distinguishes-objectbased-attention-from-spacebased-attention-and-what-evidence-supports-these-differences
 related_article3:
-    id: 164698
+    id: 164697
-    title: What distinguishes object-based attention from space-based attention, and what evidence supports these differences?
+    title: >-
+        How does divided attention impact performance, and what challenges are associated with multitasking?
     subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-objectbased-attention-from-spacebased-attention-and-what-evidence-supports-these-differences
+    url: /learn/psychology/questions/how-does-divided-attention-impact-performance-and-what-challenges-are-associated-with-multitasking
 related_article4:
-    id: 164696
+    id: 164700
-    title: What are the key mechanisms of selective attention, and why is it important in cognitive processing?
+    title: >-
+        Explain the stages of Feature Integration Theory and how they relate to pop-out and conjunction searches.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-mechanisms-of-selective-attention-and-why-is-it-important-in-cognitive-processing
-related_article5:
-    id: 164708
-    title: Discuss the pathways and mechanisms of auditory processing and how disorders in this area can affect attention.
-    subject: Psychology
-    url: /learn/psychology/questions/discuss-the-pathways-and-mechanisms-of-auditory-processing-and-how-disorders-in-this-area-can-affect-attention
+    url: /learn/psychology/questions/explain-the-stages-of-feature-integration-theory-and-how-they-relate-to-popout-and-conjunction-searches
 ---

 &nbsp;